maxcelant/compound-form-component/README.md

-# FormBuilder
+# useFormBuilder

-This allows you to create a dynamic form from building blocks of your choice.
+A React hook that allows you to create a dynamic form from building blocks of your choice.
 All the pieces are pre-configured `material-ui` components like `Select`, `RadioGroup`, etc.

 Everything is customizable, but this provides a simpler way to quickly create forms.